XiaoBin2001/GNS/README.md

 You can also run the code in the same way as 3DGS.

+## Running FastSplatting

+The recently popular work FastGS[https://github.com/fastgs/FastGS] achieves 3DGS training in just 100 seconds.
+However, upon analyzing its code, I found that the methods proposed in its paper are not essential for achieving fast training.
+Drawing inspiration from the tricks used in FastGS, I also developed a version called FastSplatting, which completes scene training in approximately 100 seconds while significantly outperforming FastGS in final quality.
+You can use this version by running `test-fast.py`.
+Since the tricks for accelerating training inevitably affect rendering quality, this version is suitable for rapid debugging rather than training high-quality scenes.

+**Tricks Used in FastGS**: FastGS achieves fast training through the proposed VCD, VCP, and CompactBox.
+However, in practice, it employs AbsGS's densification method, one-time opacity pruning with a threshold of 0.1, sparseSH that updates SH coefficients every 16 iterations, and multi-view updates with N=32 and 64.
+The CompactBox it uses is identical to that of Speedy Splat, yet it is still presented as a major contribution in the paper.
+When we manually disable VCD (using only AbsGS) and VCP (using only opacity pruning), there is almost no impact on training speed or rendering quality.

+**Implementation of FastSplatting**: Inspired by FastGS's tricks, we incorporated Speedy Splat's CompactBox and sparseSH.
+Since the Improved-GS densification method used in NGS converges quickly, we opted to reduce the total number of training iterations.
+To minimize GPU memory usage, we replaced the original 33% pruning with two rounds of 50% densification-pruning.
+Overall, this version of FastSplatting requires no innovation and is achieved solely through some clever tricks.
+Thanks to its superior densification and pruning strategies, FastSplatting achieves higher training quality than FastGS within the same training time.

 ## Parameters

 The code has integrated an automatic adjustment mechanism for the regularization learning rate, so you only need to provide the `final-budget` parameter to automatically train a high-quality compact model.